dani37x/E-lectro/README.md

   - [x] Exists e-mail
 - [x] automatic function which take off block from users's accounts after specific date.
 - [x] Error handlers
-- [x] Event system, which gather errors, actions to `events.json` which will be perform
+- [x] Event system, which gather errors, actions to `events.json` which will be perform by users
 - [x] Searching input for users which looking for products
 - [x] Trending rank.
 Rank searches from users.
 Function gather users queries and create rank with them, then they are going to appeal on searching input area
 - [x] E-mails: